 Figure 7: Hot set based graph traversal for random graphs with out-degrees of 3 and 9.
 Here we see that the multiplexer helps when the graph has poor locality.
-In the cases where depth first search performs well, the reordering is inexpensive.
+However, in the cases where depth first search performs well, the reordering is inexpensive.

-Furthermore, application-specific procedures that are analogous to standard relational algebra methods (join, project and select) could be used to efficiently transform the data while it is still layed out sequentially in nontransactional memory.
+Furthermore, application-specific procedures that are analogous to standard relational algebra methods (join, project and select) could be used to efficiently transform the data while it is still layed out sequentially in non-transactional memory.